mbakereth/crossauthjs/README.md

 There is also a Python package (in a separate repository) that, it is planned wil provide identical functionality as the server-side in this package.

-This package is very much in alpha and so far has been used in one project only.
-Being alpha, the API is subject to change without warning.